 The stock market is dynamic and presents many options for traders.
 Stocks are usually considered suitable for medium to long-term investments.
-Each stock is affected by different market events and could go up or down in value following announcements such as earnings reports, new product launches, and changes in competitors’ stock prices.
+Each stock is affected by different market events and external factors.
+It could increase or decrease in value following announcements, such as earnings reports, new product launches, changes in competitors’ stock prices, etc.

-For example, if a smartphone manufacturer gets negative press following a malfunction in one of its product series, it is possible that its direct competitors’ share-prices will rise.
-Companies who make profits often allocate dividends with their shareholders at a fixed payment per-share.
+For instance, if a smartphone manufacturer gets negative media attention following a malfunction in one of its phones, its direct competitors’ share-prices may rise.
+Companies who make profits often allocate dividends to their shareholders at a fixed payment per-share.

 Times shown are in Africa/Lagos time (GMT+01:00)

 The Nigerian Stock Exchange is not open on weekends.
 Stock Exchanges in America, Europe, and Asia follow the typical Monday to Friday schedule.
 However, in the Middle East the work week typically runs from Sunday through Thursday.
 Stock exchanges in Middle Eastern countries like Qatar and Abu Dhabi are closed on Friday and open on Sunday.